Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Bambi (1942), 70 minutes, D: Disney Studio

 Another appealing, popular Disney animated film classic, based on Felix Salten's book.
-The film follows newborn baby fawn Bambi as he grows up, becoming a leader of the herd, a magnificent stag.
-The maturing of Bambi illustrates the struggles, turmoil, and changes that accompany the changing of seasons, the passage of time, and life's survival.
+The legendary film follows newborn baby fawn Bambi as he grows up, experiences the loss of his mother by a hunter, and eventually becoming a leader of the herd - a magnificent stag.
+The maturing of Bambi illustrates the struggles, turmoil, and changes that accompany the changing of seasons, the passage of time, and life's survival, as he comes of age and completes the cycle of life.
 With memorable supporting characters and forest friends of Bambi, including Thumper the rabbit, Flower the skunk and Owl the owl.
 Memorable scenes include the killing of Bambi's mother, and the forest fire.

 Casablanca (1942), 104 minutes, D: Michael Curtiz

 The best-loved film of all time, a perennial-favorite, a must-see classic and Best Picture.
+[Note: The date given for the film is often either 1942 and 1943.
+That is because its limited premiere was in 1942, but the film did not play nationally, or in Los Angeles, until 1943.]
 A tale of intrigue, romance, love lost, heroism, and conscience, with a well-paced dialogue, sentimental script, moody and atmospheric sets, and a first-rate cast of memorable characters.
-Set during World War II in Casablanca (North Africa) at a seedy Algerian saloon/nightclub run by cynical saloonkeeper Richard "Rick" Blaine (Humphrey Bogart).
+Set during World War II in Casablanca (North Africa) at a seedy Algerian saloon/nightclub run by cynical saloonkeeper Richard "Rick" Blaine (Humphrey Bogart), an American expatriate.
 The Cafe Americain is filled with European refugees, smugglers, thieves and Nazis.
-Into his joint walks now-married long-lost-love Ilsa Lund Laszlo (Ingrid Bergman) and her underground Resistance freedom-fighter husband Victor Laszlo (Paul Henreid), who are trying to arrange their escape from the Nazis.
-Vivid memories of Rick's and Ilsa's passionate Paris love affair (just before the Germans occupied the city) ending in betrayal are shown in flashback.
+Into his joint walks now-married, long-lost-love Ilsa Lund Laszlo (Ingrid Bergman) and her underground Resistance freedom-fighter husband Victor Laszlo (Paul Henreid), who are trying to arrange their escape from the Nazis.
+They urge him to help support the French Resistance movement.
+Vivid memories of Rick's and the luminous Ilsa's passionate Paris love affair (just before the Germans occupied the city) ending in betrayal are shown in flashback.
 Ilsa asks Rick to them escape to neutral Lisbon, because he has two "letters of transit" - will he give the letters to them, or will she stay with Rick?